Music of Qatar: Sea music

-Work songs relating to the sea are the most recurrent type of folk music, particularly songs pertaining to pearl hunting.
+Work songs relating to the sea are the most recurrent type of folk music, particularly songs about pearl hunting.
 Each song, varying in rhythm, would narrate a different activity of the pearling trip, including spreading the sails, diving, and rowing the ships.
-Collective singing was an integral part of each pearling trip, and each ship had a designated singer, known locally as al naham.
-Singing was used to encourage crew members to work harder during the pearling drip, in addition to providing entertainment while they were resting.
+Collective singing was integral to each pearling trip, and each boat had a designated singer, known locally as al naham.
+Singing was used to encourage crew members to work harder during the pearling drip and provide entertainment while resting.
+Furthermore, when the noukadha (captain) ordered the sails to be rigged, the crew would sing while the al naham would give praise to Allah and Muhammad.
+Such songs which praised Allah or asked for his blessing was known as a holo song.

+Holo songs have simple melodies which often center around a single verse that is repeated, either by the al naham solely or as a group performance.
+This rhythmic phrase does not vary in vocal tone; instead, percussion instruments and clapping are used to amplify the melody.